 Browse through the different groups, and you’ll notice the Total Volume and Average Difficulty metrics above the table that will adjust to reflect the keywords you’re looking at.
 Total Volume represents the combined average monthly search volume of all the keywords in the current group you’re analyzing.
 Average Difficulty shows the average keyword difficulty among all the terms in the selected group.

 This gives you an estimate of how much traffic each subcategory is worth and how hard it would be to rank your website for the keywords in that group.
 Groups with high Total Volume and low Average Difficulty should be more valued and identified as topics to target with content marketing or SEO efforts.

 According to a study ran in March 2022, Semrush has the most accurate search volume metric available on the market.

 Identifying a user’s intent can be an important but time-consuming process.
 To help, we marked up each keyword in our databases (in 10 languages) to show a user’s intent automatically.
-Potential customers use keywords differently based on their goal, so you can make decisions on whether and how to target a term based on a searcher's intent.
+Potential customers use keywords differently based on their goals, so you can decide whether and how to target a term based on a searcher's intent.

-The tool allows you to filter for the right keywords which makes it easy to start optimizing your content.
+The tool allows you to filter for the right keywords, making optimizing your content easy.

-You can filter by including/excluding keywords, search intent, word count, by a specific metric, or a specific language.
-In the same way, you can query your seed keyword with match types, you can also add additional include/exclude keyword filters using Broad or Exact Match to specify the filter.
+You can filter by including/excluding keywords, search intent, word count, a specific metric, or a specific language.
+In the same way, you can query your seed keyword with match types.
+You can also add additional include/exclude keyword filters using Broad or Exact Match to specify the filter.